-However, once students are admitted, Global Honors is a clearing house for various scholarship and other resources.
+However, once students are admitted, Global Honors is a clearing house for various scholarships and other resources.
 All program participants are eligible for the Global Scholar Award.
-They can also apply to the Bamford Fellowship in Global Engagement, which includes a $2000 award to fund study abroad and other research activities.
+Students pursuing the Minor in Global Engagement can also apply to the Bamford Fellowship in Global Engagement, which includes a $2000 award to fund study abroad and other research activities.
 Furthermore, honors students are competitively qualified for various UW and other scholarship opportunities.

 10. When does Global Honors start?

 Global Honors begins in the autumn quarter of the sophomore or junior year.
 Limited admissions are sometimes accepted in the winter quarter of the sophomore or junior year.
 In exceptional circumstances, and space permitting, admissions might be accepted in the spring quarter of the sophomore or (very rarely) junior year.
 Typically, no admissions are accepted in the senior year, though exceptions may be made in special circumstances.
 For information specific to your current class standing, visit the Admissions page.